architecture/network

 - Reindex offspring nodes.

-- For disjoint/excess genes, inherit only from fitter parent (or both if equal flag set / scores tied).
+- For disjoint/excess genes, inherit only from the fitter parent (or from

 - Reattach gating if gater node exists in offspring.